sambown781/bravo-kernel.github.io/source/_posts/2015-04-12-how-to-use-a-cakephp-3-rest-api.md

 bin/cake bake model Cocktails
 ```

-### Optionally create html views
+### Create html views

-Even though **your API does not use views** to output JSON and XML you might
+Even though **your API does not need/use views** to output JSON and XML (that part is handled
-want to generate some html views for easy browsing the cocktails by running
+for you by the CRUD plugin) we will still generate some html views for easy browsing the cocktails
+and to prepare for the follow-up tutorials.

-the following command inside your application's root directory:
+Generate the views by by running the following command inside your application's root directory:

 ```bash
 bin/cake bake template Cocktails